osmond/flora/README.md

 ## 🗃️ Database

 All schema, policies, and seed data live as SQL in [`/supabase`](./supabase).
+The project is configured for **single-user** mode: every table defaults its `user_id` column to `flora-single-user`, and row‑level security policies allow open access.
+No authentication setup is required.

-- `supabase/migrations/20250825045101_rooms_events.sql` – rooms and events tables with RLS policies
+- `supabase/migrations/20250825045101_rooms_events.sql` – rooms and events tables
-- `plants.sql` – plants and species tables with RLS policies
+- `plants.sql` – plants and species tables
-- `tasks.sql` – care task table and policies
+- `tasks.sql` – care task table
 - `analytics.sql` – analytics events table
 - `sample_data.sql` – optional seed data for plants and tasks